virejdasani/CodeForces-Solutions/CONTRIBUTING.md

 ```
 Watermelon-4A
 ```
+For Problem set names with more than one word, don't use spaces.
+Use WordCapitalization

 4. Inside the folder, in the file, the first line should have a comment with the link to the problem set (Python Example):
 ```